A NSW Government website

 The Prizes aim to raise community awareness and appreciation of the important contribution scientists and engineers make to our daily lives and encourage careers in both fields.

-Nominations are now open for the 2024 Premier's Prizes for Science & Engineering
+Nominations are now open for the 2025 NSW Premier's Prizes for Science and Engineering

-Please review the Guidelines and complete your nominations by 5pm AEST 20 May 2024.
+Please review the Guidelines before you complete your nomination.

 NSW Premier’s Prize for Scientist of the Year

-The 2023 NSW Scientist of the Year is Professor Trevor McDougall, from UNSW Sydney
+The 2024 NSW Scientist of the Year is Professor Helen Christensen, from UNSW Sydney

 NSW Premier's Prizes Category Winners